red-stripe/mussy-notebook/docs/_posts/2021-09/2021-09-01-September.md

 # 2021.09.09 #mussy

-New PDA mix with Alt recipie 2
+New PDA mix with Alt recipe 2
 Discarded 3/4 TAA2
 Discarded 1/2 TDA2

 Premixed and autoclaved mixture with empty dishes.
-Steralised for `20min` on `low` setting with `1L of water`.
+Sterilised for `20min` on `low` setting with `1L of water`.
-Stuired then poured at 50c.
+Stirred then poured at 50c.

 {% note
     --